The Daily Pattern

 Tables and Code Blocks

-Markdown tables render as clean, aligned grids with bold headers and subtle row separators.
+Markdown tables render in preview as clean, aligned grids with bold headers and subtle row separators.
 The rendering adapts to the available width and adjusts as you resize the window.
-Click into a table and you’re editing the raw pipe-delimited markdown.
+To edit the pipe-delimited source, flip to raw mode.

 Both adapt to light and dark mode with appropriate color schemes.